Director of National Crafts Museum

 Born in Nagoya City, Aichi Prefecture, Japan in 1964.

 He received master’s degree in fine arts from Aichi University of the Arts.
-After working as a curator at Aichi Prefectural Ceramic Museum, he became a chief researcher at the National Museum of Modern Art, Tokyo in 2003 and became the chief of craft section in 2010 and the director of National Crafts Museum form 2020.
+After working as a curator at Aichi Prefectural Ceramic Museum, he became a chief researcher at the National Museum of Modern Art, Tokyo in 2003, the chief of craft section in 2010 and the director of National Crafts Museum form 2020.

 He received a prize at the 39th Koyama Fujio Memorial Award in 2018.

 He is an expert in modern and contemporary history of craft and a judge of Japan Ceramic Society Award.